SaschaZeegers/barcelonadustschool/README.md

 High resolution X-ray spectroscopy provides important and unique information about the interstellar medium, such as abundances of elements, depletion of elements from the gas phase into dust, dust properties (e.g. crystallinity, size and composition) and gas temperatures.

 The exercises consist of two parts:
-1) General spex exercises to learn how to work with SPEX
+1) General spex exercises to learn how to work with SPEX, which can be
-2) Exercises focussed on analysing the interstellar medium
+2) Exercises focused on analysing the interstellar medium

 These exercises are licenced through Zenodo and are a subset of the exercises available at the AHEAD 2023 school: https://doi.org/10.5281/zenodo.7965591

+Each folder has it's own description.